PS4 External Hard Drive NOT Recognized NOT Working [Fixed]

 Stay Up to Date

 Make sure that your console is running the latest version of the system software.
 In some cases that helps in fixing errors related to recognizing external hard drives and other devices as well.

-Now, if the external hard drive passed all these three points, yet it still not recognized nor working, you have to suspect the PS4 console.
+Now, if the external hard drive passed all these three points, yet it is still not recognized nor working, you have to suspect the PS4 console.
 If you can, connect it to another PS4 and check whether it works there or not.
 This is the best test you can do in this concern before trying to fix your PS4.
 Otherwise, if that’s not possible, try to follow the instructions below to fix that issue.

 PS4 External HDD Was Working Fine Before

 If the external hard drive was working flawlessly on PS4 before it stopped working, you need to confirm first it hasn’t been defective.
 You can do that by either connecting it to a PC or, preferably, another PS4.
 If it doesn’t show up, or the PC recognizes it a defective device, you’ll need a replacement for it.

 But if it’s recognized on other systems without an issue, the problem is then with your PS4.
 You have two options to work around this situation.
 But before that, try first to turn off PS4, switch off electricity for 1 minute, unplug the external hard drive, and now turn on PS4 and let it run without an external hard drive.

 Afterwards, turn off PS4 again, connect the external hard drive to it while its off, and now turn on PS4 while the external HDD is connected to it.
 This may help in this situation.
 If that doesn’t work, try one of the methods below: